Palming coins and confusing crowds

 5. The Back Clip

-The Back Clip is a more advanced technique that involves clipping a coin between the fingers of your hand, making it invisible to the audience.
+The Back Clip is a more advanced technique Involves clipping a coin between the fingers of your hand, making it invisible to the audience.

 6. The Downs Palm